-The Pennsylvania State University along with its partners Battelle Memorial Institute and 3D Systems operate the Center for Innovative Materials Processing through Direct Digital Deposition (CIMP-3D) as a world-class resource for advancing and deploying additive manufacturing (AM) technology for critical applications.
+The Pennsylvania State University along with its partner 3D Systems operate the Center for Innovative Materials Processing through Direct Digital Deposition (CIMP-3D) as a world-class resource for advancing and deploying additive manufacturing (AM) technology for critical applications.
 With a broad mission to advance and deploy AM technology of metallic and advanced material systems to industry, CIMP-3D seeks to:

 Additive manufacturing has the potential to revolutionize manufacturing by providing on-demand production, decreasing material and manufacturing costs, allowing highly flexible designs for production, and producing features and material combinations that are not currently feasible.
 Additive manufacturing builds upon the U.S. strength in materials, design, simulation, and cyber technology, and offers extreme levels of product flexibility that enables new paradigms in design, materials, and manufacturing.
 However, the effective transition and utilization of AM within the industrial base requires an approach that engages a wide array of technologies and perspectives.
 To address the multidisciplinary needs for advancing this technology, CIMP-3D acts as a catalyst for engaging broad faculty collaboration that enables pooling of resources to create an exceptional research capability.
 The Center includes three complimentary components designed to accomplish this mission: